Questor Technology (CVE:QST) Trading Down 17.4% – Time to Sell?

-QST has been the subject of a number of research reports.
-ATB Capital raised shares of Questor Technology from a “sector perform” rating to a “speculative buy” rating and boosted their target price for the stock from C$0.45 to C$0.85 in a research note on Tuesday, September 2nd.
-Acumen Capital boosted their price objective on Questor Technology from C$0.70 to C$0.75 and gave the stock a “hold” rating in a research note on Friday, August 29th.
-Finally, Atb Cap Markets raised Questor Technology from a “hold” rating to a “moderate buy” rating in a report on Monday, September 1st.
-Two research analysts have rated the stock with a Buy rating and one has issued a Hold rating to the stock.
-According to MarketBeat, Questor Technology presently has an average rating of “Moderate Buy” and a consensus target price of C$0.80.
+A number of research firms have recently commented on QST.
+Acumen Capital boosted their price target on shares of Questor Technology from C$0.70 to C$0.75 and gave the company a “hold” rating in a research report on Friday, August 29th.
+ATB Capital raised Questor Technology from a “sector perform” rating to a “speculative buy” rating and lifted their price objective for the company from C$0.45 to C$0.85 in a research note on Tuesday, September 2nd.
+Finally, Atb Cap Markets upgraded Questor Technology from a “hold” rating to a “moderate buy” rating in a research report on Monday, September 1st.
+Two equities research analysts have rated the stock with a Buy rating and one has issued a Hold rating to the company.
+According to data from MarketBeat.com, the company has an average rating of “Moderate Buy” and a consensus target price of C$0.80.

 Questor Technology Price Performance